sandeep-tukaram/algods/instruction_design/recursion.md

 Every recursive solution follows this pattern:
 ```
-solve big_problem {
+solve original_problem {
-    1. Break into smaller subproblems
+    1. Break into smaller subproblems and residuals.
+Residuals are not the smaller versions of the original problem.
-    2. Solve each subproblem (using the same pattern!)
+    2. Solve each subproblem.
+Actually assume solved.
+This is the Trick!
-    3. Combine solutions to solve the original problem
+    3. Combine solutions and residuals.
+Derive the solution to the original_problem.
 }
 ```